-Sunday’s evenings are usually insightful, engaging and entertaining, and last Home Fellowship meeting was no exception.
+Sunday’s evenings are usually insightful, engaging and entertaining, and the last Home Fellowship meeting was no exception.
 The outline for the day was about the interestingly controversial topic of SEX, with the title “Managing Your Sexual Drive” to boot.

 The time had come again for us to painfully tackle questions pertaining to our sexuality.
-I could only imagine how uncomfortable some of us may have been discussing such a subject openly, especially within the holy ambience of Church.
+I could only imagine how uncomfortable some of us may have been discussing such a subject openly, especially within the holy ambiance of Church.
 But as always we had to deal regardless of our sensibilities, mainly because of the unavoidable importance of sex in our individual lives and relationships.

 God never stops caring about us even when we think He should.
 Especially at times when we might have turned our backs on Him, usually because we want to have our way over His.
 Yes, He still gets involved in our lives even when we’ve gone all prodigal on Him, for the simple reason that we still belong to Him.